charalambos/P2C-Clustering/README.md

 - The project file is provided for Code::Blocks IDE.
 - It requires the libraries Image Magick, fftw3, and opencv2.
-- A small sample file is provided in the data folder [input_structured_pointcloud.pfm].
+- A small sample file is provided in the data folder [sample_input.pfm].
 If you want to generate your own input files you have to user StructurePointcloud.
 The generated file [geo_bbox_*.xyz_D.pfm"] is the input to this software.
+The output corresponding to the sample input file is also included for patches and surfaces.
+Usually you should expect about 50% reduction in the number of patches by the second-tier clustering.
 - Usage: P2C-Clustering input_structured_pointcloud.pfm
 - Input files can be generated from LiDAR data using the StructurePointcloud code also provide in a separate repository.